-- (k) Pilot Scheme on Seed Crop Insurance;

-- (I) Central Sector Scheme on Cattle Insurance;

-- (m) Universal Health Insurance Scheme;

-- (n) Rashtriya Swasthya Bima Yojana;

-- (o) Coconut Palm Insurance Scheme;

-- (p) Pradhan Mantri Suraksha BimaYojna;

-- (q) Niramaya Health Insurance Scheme implemented by the Trust constituted under the provisions of the National Trust for the Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act, 1999.

-- (r) Bangla Shasya Bima.

 Services provided to CG/SG/UT under any insurance scheme for which total premium is paid by CG/SG/UT.
 Services by way of reinsurance of the insurance schemes specified in (A) or (B) or (C) above.

-Services provided by specified bodies

-Services by the Employees' State Insurance (ESI) Corporation to persons governed under the ESI Act, 1948.

-Services provided by the EPFO to the persons governed under the Employees Provident Funds (EPF) & Miscellaneous Provisions Act, 1952.
+Services provided by Services by the Employees' State Insurance (ESI) Corporation to persons governed under the ESI Act, 1948. specified bodies Services provided by the EPFO to the persons governed under the Employees Provident Funds (EPF) & Miscellaneous Provisions Act, 1952.
 Services by CMPFO to persons governed by Coal Mines Provident Fund and Miscellaneous Provisions Act, 1948.
 Services by NPS Trust to its members against consideration in the form of administrative fee.

-Pension schemes

-Services by way of collection of contribution under:

-- Atal Pension Yojana - any pension scheme of SG

-Business facilitator/corr espondent

-Services by the following persons in respective capacities -

-- (a) business facilitator/business correspondent to a Banking Co. with respect to accounts in its rural area branch; - (b) any person as an intermediary to a business facilitator or a business correspondent with respect to services mentioned in entry (a); or - (c) business facilitator/business correspondent to an insurance company in rural area.

-Services provided to Government

-Following services provided to the CG/SG/UT/LA/GA/GE by way of any activity in relation to any function entrusted to a Panchayat/Municipality under articles 243G/243W of the Constitution:

-- Pure services - Composite supply of goods and services in which the value of supply of goods constitutes not more than 25% of the value of the said composite supply.

-Services provided to a Governmental Authority by way of-

-- (a) water supply;

-- (b) public health;

-- (c) sanitation conservancy;

-- (d) solid waste management; and

-- (e) slum improvement and upgradation.

-Service provided by Fair Price Shops to CG/SG/UT by way of sale of food grains, kerosene, sugar, edible oil, etc. under Public Distribution System (PDS) against commission/margin.
+Pension schemes Services by way of collection of contribution under: • Atal Pension Yojana • any pension scheme of SG Business facilitator/co rrespondent Services by the following persons in respective capacities - (a) business facilitator/business correspondent to a Banking Co. with respect to accounts in its rural area branch; (b) any person as an intermediary to a business facilitator or a business correspondent with respect to services mentioned in entry (a); or (c) business facilitator/business correspondent to an insurance company in rural area.
+Services provided to Government Following services provided to the CG/SG/UT/LA by way of any activity in relation to any function entrusted to a Panchayat/Municipality under articles 243G/243W of the Constitution: Pure services Composite supply of goods and services in which the value of supply of goods constitutes not more than 25% of the value of the said composite supply.
+Services provided to a Governmental Authority by way of- (a) water supply; (b) public health; (c) sanitation conservancy; (d) solid waste management; and (e) slum improvement and upgradation.
+Service provided by Fair Price Shops to CG/SG/UT by way of sale of food grains, kerosene, sugar, edible oil, etc. under Public Distribution System (PDS) against commission/ margin.
 Services provided to CG/SG/UT under any insurance scheme for which total premium is paid by CG/SG/UT.
 Services provided to CG/SG/UT administration under any training programme for which 75% or more of the total expenditure is borne by CG/SG/UT administration.

-Leasing services

-Upfront amount payable in respect of service by way of granting of long term lease of 30 years, or more of industrial plots/plots for development of infrastructure for financial business, provided by the State Government Industrial Development Corporations or Undertakings or by any other entity having 20% or more ownership of CGS/SG/UT to the industrial units/developers in any industrial/financial business area subject to specified conditions.
+Leasing Upfront amount payable in respect of service by way of services granting of long term lease of 30 years, or more of industrial plots/plots for development of infrastructure for financial business, provided by the State Government Industrial Development Corporations or Undertakings or by any other entity having 20% or more ownership of CGS/SG/UT to the industrial units/developers in any industrial/financial business area, subject to specified conditions.
+Legal Service provided by To services Arbitral tribunal any person other than BE such amount in the preceding FY as makes it eligible for exemption from registration under the CGST Act

-Legal services

-Service provided by

-To

-- Arbitral tribunal

-- Partnership firm of advocates or an individual as an advocate other than a senior advocate by way of legal services
+Partnership firm of advocates or an individual as an advocate other than a senior advocate by way of legal services

-- Senior advocate by way of legal services